-Course must be chosen or substituted with a related course from either AA, AS, or Approved General Education list for Applied Science and Technology.
+Course must be chosen or substituted with a related course from the approved general education course list.

 Auto Restoration Technology

 Program Description: The Auto Restoration Technology Program will train students in the steps involved in restoring, welding, customizing, fabricating, custom painting, various ways of metal stripping and custom design.
 Along with the use of specialty tools and equipment used in today's custom shops.